Noble False Widows

 Habitat: Usually found in houses and out buildings

 Food: Flies and other small insects

-Special features: The false widow spider (Steatoda nobilis) probably arrived in the UK from the Canary Islands.
+Special features: The Noble False Widow spider (Steatoda nobilis) probably arrived in the UK from the Canary Islands.
 It was first recorded in Torquay, Devon, back in 1879.
 Since then it has adapted well to our colder climate.

 False widows belong to a group of spiders which are part of the same family as the infamous Black Widow spiders, although they are nowhere near as toxic.
 They're frequently mistaken for Black Widow spiders, which has led to the common name of "False Widow" spiders.